 - 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of three battery sizes and all promise enough range and charging capability to keep most buyers out of trouble

-- 5Interior & comfort - currently readingThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking
+- 5Interior, dashboard & comfort - currently readingThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking